 Stems: Height - 1 to 4 feet, smooth and often branching, with multiple stems from the root.

 Leaves: There are basal leaves and stem leaves.
-The basal are 2 or 3 times divided and on long stalks.
-Upper stem leaves are 3-parted (sometimes 5), shorter stalked, with the leaflets evenly toothed.
+The basal overall are triangular shaped, 2 or 3 times divided and on long stalks.
+The divisions are each stalked and the leaflets are lance-shaped with teeth.
+Upper stem leaves are 3-parted (sometimes 5), shorter stalked, with the lance-shaped leaflets evenly toothed.
 Leaf stalks have small wings.

 The inflorescence is a compound umbel rising on a long stalk above the leaves.
 The umbel is composed of 10 to 18 somewhat flat-topped umbellets that are small corymbs, that is, each having a number of unevenly stalked flowers such as to make the umbellet look flat-topped.
-The center flower is without a stalk.
+The center flower of each umbellet is on the shortest stalk.

 Flowers: Each flower is only 1/8 inch wide with the 5 yellow petals curving inward.
 The calyx is very small.
 There are 5 stamens with yellow anthers which alternate with the petals and a pistil to complete the bisexual flower.